emyhr/Retail_clusters_dynamics/README.md

 ## Dimensionality reduction.
 The PCA Method

 As I have already mentioned in the model description, we are working with high-dimensional data.
 Each category is a dimension, thus, we have 21 dimensions.
 But how do we visualise 21-dimensional objects?
 We use [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
 There are quite a number of articles on Medium explaining the method, so I won't do it here(also writing maths expressions in markdown is not enjoyable).
+I couldn't find the one I read to understand the algorithm but most of them are quite good.
+I definitely recommend getting familiar with PCA.
 You have already seen the results of PCA applied to the dataset, in the clustering section.
 However, let's look at some pictures again.
 Scale down to 2 dimensions
 ![kmeans](/img/kmeans.png)